 The Audit Committee met four times during 2019.
 The Audit Committee schedules its meetings with a view to ensuring that it devotes appropriate attention to all of its tasks.
 The Audit Committee's meetings include private sessions with either the Company's independent auditors or internal auditors when necessary, without the presence of the Company's management, as well as executive sessions consisting of only Audit Committee members.
 In addition to the scheduled meetings, senior management confers with the Audit Committee or its Chair from time to time, as senior management deems advisable or appropriate, in connection with issues or concerns that arise throughout the year.
-The Audit Committee chair meets with the Company's Chief Financial Officer on a regular basis.
+The Audit Committee chair also meetings with the Company's Chief Financial Officer on a regular basis.

 Management is responsible for the Company's financial reporting process, including its system of internal control over financial reporting, and for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the U.S. The Company's independent auditors are responsible for auditing those financial statements in accordance with professional standards and expressing an opinion as to their material conformity with U.S. generally accepted accounting principles and for auditing the effectiveness of the Company's internal control over financial reporting.
 The Audit Committee's responsibility is to monitor and review the Company's financial reporting process and discuss management's report on the Company's internal control over financial reporting.
-It is not the Audit Committee has relied, without independent verification, on management's representations that the financial statements have been prepared with integrity and objectivity and in conformity with accounting principles generally accepted in the U.S. and with respect to whether the Company's internal control over financial reporting, on the opinion of the independent auditors included in their report regarding the Company's financial statements and effectiveness of internal control over financial statements and effectiveness of internal control over financial statements and effectiveness of internal control over financial reporting.
+It is not the Audit Committee's duty or responsibility to conduct audits or accounting reviews or procedures.
+The Audit Committee has relied, without independent verification, on management's representations that the financial statements have been prepared with integrity and objectivity and in conformity with accounting principles generally accepted in the U.S. and with respect to whether the Company's internal control over financial reporting is effective.
+The Audit Committee has also relied, without independent verification, on the opinion of the independent auditors included in their report regarding the Company's financial statements and effectiveness of internal control over financial reporting.